angelhumano/big_data_technologies_class_project1/README.md

 # big_data_technologies_class_project1

-Thi sdocument is being updated at the moment.
+This document is being updated at the moment.

 ## Project bites :chocolate_bar: